-Daphne Freeder is the Research Centre Manager of CMOS (Centre for Management and Organisations), a key research centre in the UTS Business School at the University of Technology, Sydney Australia (UTS).
+Daphne Freeder was the Research Centre Manager of CMOS (Centre for Management and Organisations), a key research centre in the UTS Business School at the University of Technology, Sydney Australia (UTS) and Manager of the Megaproject Initiative.
+Daphne currently works as the School Administration Manager in the School of Communication in the Faculty of Arts and Social Sciences.
 Daphne has extensive academic teaching experience in the disciplines of e-business marketing, management, employment relations and information sciences, conducting undergraduate, postgraduate and executive level training.
 She has broad professional leadership practice; expertise gained in the public, private and volunteer sectors, working in the fields of radio, public relations, knowledge management and higher education.
 Currently, Daphne is completing her PhD on political leadership.

 E-Commerce, International Encyclopedia of Organization Studes